 My Dad's the Queen of All VTubers!? provides examples of the following tropes:

-- Awful Truth: Takashi finding out that the Virtual Celebrity he's been fawning and worshiping turns out to be an old man behind the scenes.
+- Awful Truth: Takashi finding out that the Virtual Youtuber he's been fawning and worshiping turns out to be an old man behind the scenes.
 Even worse, it's his own father.

 - Becoming the Mask: After accusing his father of being so into his VTuber personality that it's leaking into his real-life behavior, it's pointed out that Takashi himself is starting to do the same.
 The chapter even ends with the He Who Fights Monsters quote to drive the point home.